ogunmakindetobi/Swan/README.md

 I asked some of my friends and family members to test my project.
 So would get some idea's of what i needed tot fix or they would see something I didn't even think about.

 * Test user:
-booking form is active.
+1. booking form is active.
-navbar is active leads to other page. contact form is not active and i have try to debug and its seems not working. images gird move every seconds.
+2. navbar is active leads to other page.
+3. contact form is not active and i have try to debug and its seems not working.
+4. images gird move every seconds.

-## footer
+## Footer
 Footer this list icons.
 * Facebook
 * twitter
 * Instagram
 * google
 2020 Copy right with email address (contact@mrswan.com)
+# Credits
+Code institute
+* images
+    Goggle
-# Acknowledgements
+## Acknowledgements
 #### I received advice and encouragement from
 * Eventyret_mentor (via slack channels)
 * Tutor Support (CI online webchat)